emirshn/MAL-Data-Analytics-and-Discovery-App/README.md

 - Recommendation system based on **genres, themes, synopsis and much more **.

 This project uses a MAL dataset that I fetched myself from MAL API and Jikan API you can access actual dataset from backend folder which is zipped for storage limits.
+You can test project [here](https://maldiscovery.netlify.app/manga).
+(I'm using free service so it can be slow)

 ---